greenferries/greenferries/www/README.md

 ## Discuss

-Come discuss this project development on the public chat room `#greenferries-dev:matrix.org`: [https://riot.im/app/#/room/!ucRHvaqIzPZzjYnfTo:matrix.org](https://riot.im/app/#/room/!ucRHvaqIzPZzjYnfTo:matrix.org)
+Feel free to open issues on this repository or come and discuss on the [public gitter chat room #greenferries](https://gitter.im/greenferries/community)

 ## Resources